tcosmo/cosmo.st/posts/c-for-python-programmers/part3-memory-and-pointers-i.md

 ---
 date: "2021/12/26"
-title: "Part 3: Memory and pointers I: definitions"
+title: "Part 3: Memory and pointers"
 series: "C for Python programmers"
 ---

-# Memory and pointers I

 Pointers are perhaps the most dreaded concept of the C language.
 It is immediately associated with hard-to-find bugs, unsafety and `segmentation fault (core dumped)`.